ryanirl/autodiff/README.md

 b = Tensor(3)

 # This is the same as writing f(x) = ((a + b) * a)^2
-# We just break it down into primitive ops
+# We just break it down into primitive ops.

 z = a + b
 y = z * a